dnguy262/rdf-construction-model/README.md

 <br>

 This program takes in a knowledge graph as input and outputs it in Resource Description Framework (RDF) format.
+Custom RDF schema can be found under the resources folder.

 ### Instructions